 Committed to the Blues

-Let’s go back to that first album that so thrilled me in that smoke-filled dormitory room.
-Before the recording session that reportedly lasted a scant two weeks in August, 1969 in New York City (Allmans biographer Alan Paul said, “virtually no outtakes exist from the sessions”), Duane Allman had completed a residency at the famed recording mecca in Muscle Shoals, Alabama.
-The guitarist rubbed shoulders with Aretha Franklin, King Curtis and the aforementioned Wilson Pickett, steeping himself in African-American music.
+Let’s go back to that first album that so thrilled me in the Penn State dormitory room.
+Before the recording session that lasted a mere two weeks in August, 1969, Duane Allman had completed a residency at the famed recording mecca in Muscle Shoals, Alabama.
+The guitarist rubbed shoulders with Aretha Franklin, King Curtis and especially Wilson Pickett, steeping himself in African-American music.

 Can You Feel It?